ngbp/ngbp/README.md

 ```

 If you're on Linux (like I am) then throw `sudo` in front of that command.
 If
-you're on Windows, you're on your own.
+you're on Windows, then you're on your own.

 Next, you can either clone this repository using Git, download it as a zip file
 from GitHub, or merge the branch into your existing repository.
 Assuming you're